Visa Bulletin October 2025: Key Updates

-Are you waiting for a green card?
-We’ve got updates for you — The U.S. Department of State has published its Visa Bulletin for July 2025.
+The U.S. Department of State has published the Visa Bulletin for October 2025.
 This bulletin shows which green card applications can move forward based on priority dates.

 Chelsea Spinos, Writer